Pipeline Summary

 for dosage information and.hapcount.txt

-for haplotype counts. - If additional phenotypes require Tractor GWAS, these files can be used as starting points, avoiding the need to repeat phasing and LAI steps.
+for haplotype counts. - These files can be reused as starting points for analyzing additional phenotypes in the same dataset with Tractor GWAS, avoiding the need to repeat earlier steps like phasing and LAI.

 4_extract_tracts